tarantool/doc/doc/reference/tooling/tt_cli/create.rst

         The Tarantool Cartridge framework is deprecated and is not compatible with Tarantool 3.0 and later.

-To create the ``app1`` application in the current ``tt` environment from the built-in ``vshard_cluster`` template:
+To create the ``app1`` application in the current ``tt`` environment from the built-in ``vshard_cluster`` template:

 ..  code-block:: console

     $ tt create vshard_cluster --name app1 -dst /opt/tt/apps/

-The command requests the cluster topology parameters interactively during the execution.
+The command requests the cluster topology parameters, such as the number of shards or routers, interactively during the execution.

 To create the application in the ``/opt/tt/apps`` directory with default cluster topology and force rewrite the application directory if it already exists: